elasticdotventures/dotfiles/README.md

 ## What About \_b00t_?
 ElasticDotVentures \_b00t_ is
-a highly opinionated set of tools for deploying Azure cloud services with EV libraries (called "c0re", a subset of "c0de"), for Google 👾, Azure 🤖.  \_b00t_ brings together a series of powerful Cloud tools to challenge certain traditions of the academic establishment to encourage a p0werful mix-martial-art-of-code.
+a highly opinionated set of tools for deploying Azure cloud services with EV libraries (called "c0re", a subset of "c0de"), mostly for Azure 🤖.  \_b00t_ brings together a series of powerful Cloud tools to challenge certain traditions of the academic establishment to encourage a p0werful mix-martial-art-of-code.

 ## Is _b00t_ better for individuals or teams?
 Probably individuals is easier, certainly from an adoption standpoint.
 But _b00t_ also means you don't need a team to do the stuff _b00t_ does for you.
 Built by a serial-entrepeneur, it's great for a Robotics & AI teams where the product's very survival is often dependent on cost-efficient cloud-scale computing power from day #1.